Git-PratikVyas/Finetuning-LORA/README.md

-# Finetuning with LORA and serving model on GKE using vLLM
+# Finetuned google/gemma-2-9b-it with LORA, serving on GKE using vLLM
-- Finetuning pretrained decoder only model with [LORA](https://arxiv.org/abs/2106.09685) for (abstracrive ) summarization task.
+- Finetuned pretrained decoder only model google/gemma-2-9b-it with [LORA](https://arxiv.org/abs/2106.09685) for (abstracrive ) summarization task.
+- Used [Huggingface Accelerate](https://huggingface.co/docs/accelerate/index) for distributed training
-- Push finetuned model to [Huggingface](https://huggingface.co/) hub for deployment on GKE ( or anyother cloud ).
+- Pushed finetuned model to [Huggingface Hub](https://huggingface.co/Prat/gemma-2-9b-it_ft_summarizer_v1) hub for deployment on GKE ( or anyother cloud ).
 - Serve model using GPUs on GKE with [vLLM](https://docs.vllm.ai/en/latest/) for distributed inference.
-- For **Distributed Finetuning**, Please check folder [DistributedTraining](https://github.com/Git-PratikVyas/Finetuning-LORA/tree/main/DistributedTraining)

 # Table of Contents